3 Unforgettable New Orleans Plantations to Visit Along the Great River Road

 All historic references aside, the setting at Oak Alley is lovely and picturesque - and highly romanticized to be sure.
 It's easy to see why it's one of the most popular plantations to visit, and therefore very crowded at certain times.
 Along with an onsite restaurant and B&B cottages, the visitor experience and tour of Oak Alley Plantation is definitely worth a visit.

-PHOTO TIP: If you're staying overnight nearby and want the ideal photos of Oak Alley with the best lighting and no people, come back at sunset and stay until the blue hour fades.
+PHOTO TIP: If you're staying overnight nearby and want the ideal photos of Oak Alley with the late afternoon lighting and no people, come back at sunset and stay until the blue hour fades.
 Better yet, just stay overnight at Oak Alley!

 Laura Plantation Tours